By Dan Howdle | Wednesday, February 12th 2020

 Virgin customers seem pretty happy with the signal they get.
-Ofcom’s latest service quality report from 2016 shows 87% of customers were happy with their Virgin Mobile phone reception – above the average of 86%.
+Ofcom’s latest service quality reportfrom 2018 shows 96% of customers were happy with their Virgin Mobile phone reception – the highest percentage in the industry.

 Virgin Mobile customers get off to a good start as there are no upfront costs, and you can upsize or downsize your data and minutes each month, and if you like to do regularly upgrade to the latest device, you can trade in your old phone whilst in contract.

 When it comes to customer service, value for money and coverage, Virgin does well.
 Ofcom regularly rates Virgin highly when it comes to customer service, and tagging onto the EE network gives Virgin the benefit of the widest 4G coverage in the UK.